neu-se/CS4530-Fall-2023/Assignments/project-plan.md

 Please make sure that your conditions of satification are complete (i.e., cover all common cases) and can be turned into testable behaviors.

-**EACH USER STORY OR CONDITION OF SATISFACTION MUST HAVE A PRIORITY (Essential, Desirable, or Optional)**.
+**EACH CONDITION OF SATISFACTION MUST HAVE A PRIORITY (Essential, Desirable, or Optional)**.
 The set of Essential items will constitute the "Minimum Viable Product".

 You should include three different user stories to describe how users will interact with your feature.
 Your three user stories should cover the key behavior that your feature will provide.